w3c/wai-bcase/index.md

 -   In the US, the number of legal actions continues to rise and courts increasingly decide in favor of equal access[^22], often citing the Americans with Disabilities Act (ADA.)
 Structured Negotiation is another way that legal pressure is brought to bear, encouraging companies to meet accessibility requirements while avoiding litigation. [^23]

 Change occurs incrementally and steadily.
-Legislation continues to define digital accessibility further and create enforcement mechanisms to ensure compliance with new laws.
+Legislation continues to define digital accessibility further, creating enforcement mechanisms to ensure compliance with new laws.
 An example is Norway where it is now illegal for commercial websites to fail to provide equivalent access for people with disabilities.
 The government fines commercial companies that do not comply.[^24] Austria has had customer protection regulation in place since 2006 requiring most public websites to meet accessibility standards.
 Customers that believe they have been discriminated against can take legal action.
 Parties meet in mediation before they are permitted to go to court.
 In the United States, by contrast, the regulation is less clear but legal action continues to accelerate [^25].
 Between government oversight and regulation on the one hand, and increased legal action on the other, the legal landscape is rapidly changing in favor of equal access.

 <blockquote class="pull alt-2">
   <p>With legal risks increasing, smart businesses -